Boro23-wq/boro-v5/posts/next-strapi.md

 ### Benefits of using Headless CMS

-1. <u>
-     <i>Flexibility:</i>
-   </u> With the traditional CMS, developers had a lot less to contribute in terms of the frontend.
-They
-   had a few templates they had to rely on.
+1. <u>Flexibility</u>: With the traditional CMS, developers had a lot less to contribute in terms of the frontend.
+They had a few templates they had to rely on.
 But with the advent of Headless CMS, developers can choose their frontend framework of choice and can heavily focus on building a rich user experience.

-2. <u>
-     <i>Compatibility:</i>
-   </u> You don't have to worry about the user experience on different devices.
-Headless CMS makes it
-   easy to display content on any device-type from just one convenient backend.
+2. <u>Compatibility</u>: You don't have to worry about the user experience on different devices.
+Headless CMS makes it easy to display content on any device-type from just one convenient backend.

-3. <u>
-     <i>Scalability:</i>
-   </u> The idea behind scalability in Headless CMS is fairly simple.
-The backend and frontend are basically
-   de-coupled, unlike traditional CMS.
+3. <u> Scalability</u>: The idea behind scalability in Headless CMS is fairly simple.
+The backend and frontend are basically de-coupled, unlike traditional CMS.
 So if you want to customize your frontend which means there is no need to touch any backend code.
 Hence, the service is always live which helps us avoid any downtime due to maintenance.

 So there you go, those were a few benefits of using Headless CMS.
 And the list doesn't necessarily stop here.
 There are a number of benefits including the fact that developers can now spend more time focusing on content creation rather than content management is a huge plus.
 And, if you don't already know: